TomOnTime/utfutil/README.md

 ## Future Directions

-In the future I'd like to add a default type "AUTO" which makes some educated guesses about the default type, similar to the uchardet command.
-Pull requests gladly accepted!
+If someone writes a golang equivalent of uchatdet, I'll add a hint called "AUTO" which uses it.
+That would be awesome.